Voulez-Vous: Release

-At the end of April the album, titled Voulez-Vous, was finally ready for release and to emphasize the shift towards a disco sound, the album cover shot was taken at Alexandra's night club in Stockholm.
+At the end of April the album, titled Voulez-Vous, was finally ready for release and to emphasize the shift towards a disco sound, the album cover shot was taken at Alexandra's nightclub in Stockholm.
 The album was released on 23 April 1979, and in the following months of its launch, ABBA released a number of other singles from it.
 The title track was released as a double A-side with "Angeleyes", while "I Have a Dream" was belatedly released in December 1979 following their recent world tour.
 A track recorded in August 1979 (four months after the release of the album), "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)", was released as a single in October and was later included as a bonus track on CD versions of Voulez-Vous.

-Reception
+On 31 May 2010, the deluxe edition of Voulez-Vous was released internationally.
+It featured a remastered and expanded CD version of the album, with six bonus tracks, along with a companion DVD of TV content from 1978 and 1979.
+Found on this second disc were: the BBC TV special ABBA in Switzerland; the "Chiquitita" performance from the Music for UNICEF Concert and another one from ABBA Snowtime; a performance of "If It Wasn't for the Nights" from the Mike Yarwood Christmas Show (1978); a Björn and Benny interview on the Multi-Coloured Swap Shop; an extended promo of "I Have a Dream"; two Greatest Hits Vol. 2 TV commercials; and the "International Sleeve Gallery".
+The reissue also contained a 28-page illustrated booklet with an essay on the making of the album.

+The album was reissued for its 40th anniversary on 14 June 2019, as a multi-format release.
+It included: a double-LP half-speed master of the original album, pressed on 180g vinyl, cut at 45rpm, and mastered at Abbey Road Studios; a colored-vinyl 7" box set of seven singles issued during the Voulez-Vous era; and stand-alone picture discs of each of these singles.